anoopksharma22/dsa_java/README.md

 Each topic is organised in a package.
 * Package contains:
   * class with main method.
-  * read me file if concept or problem is not seld explanatory.
+  * read me file if concept or problem statement with approach and steps to solve the problem.
 * Simply run the main method to see the result.

 You will also find generic notes in the resource directory.